01 of 10

 Step Seven: Repeats Steps 3 and 4

 Repeat steps 3 and 4 to finish the row.
-In other words, continue to alternate dc, sc across the entire row to the end.Continue to 9 of 10 below.
+In other words, continue to alternate dc, sc across the entire row to the end, ending with a sc in the last stitch.Continue to 9 of 10 below.

 09 of 10